 Over the years, the #1 pushback I get from potential buyers is: why would my employer ever give me a severance if I’m a good employee?
 The answer is that the more valuable you are, the easier it is to negotiate a severance because you don’t want to just quit and leave them in the lurch.

 Further, I highlight how one employee negotiated a severance because her employer didn’t want to be “put on blast” and sullied over social media.
-It’s a new age in 2019 and beyond folks.
+We’re in a new age folks.
 Employees have much more power than they think!

 Do Not Quit Your Job Before Buying My Book